LukeSmithxyz/mutt-wizard/README.md

 ## Installation and Dependencies

 dialog, neomutt and offlineimap should be installed.
 The contents of this repo should go directly in `~/.config/mutt/` and run from there.
 You also need to have a GPG public/private key pair for the wizard to automatically store your passwords.
 Otherwise you'll have to store them insecurely in plaintext files without the help of the wizard.
+As a note, if you uuse a distribution like Void that uses GPG2 and not GPG, you should symlink /usr/bin/gpg to /usr/bin/gpg2 or wherever the GPG2 binary lives.

 Just run `mutt-wizard.sh` for all the options.